12min

 Even though African-Americans make up only about one-tenth of the overall population in the USA, almost half of the imprisoned men and women are African-Americans!
 That’s a staggering discrepancy that, obviously, cannot be easily explained in any rational manner whatsoever.

-It’s not only that detention rates for blacks are four times higher than for white as we described above, but it is also that, on average, their bail is 35% higher!
+It’s not only that detention rates for blacks are four times higher than for whites as we described above, but it is also that, on average, their bail is 35% higher!

 No wonder a federal investigation following the death of Michael Brown – who was fatally shot by a police officer in Ferguson, Missouri – discovered that blacks often suffer due to something they referred to as “unlawful bias”!